sylver86/Projects/README.md

 # Projects
 This repository contains a collection of my professional projects, which I have created to demonstrate my skills and experience in software development.

-# Software for managing a vegan product store.
+# Python Software for managing a vegan product store.

     This project consists of developing software for managing a vegan product store.
 The software must have the following features: